ibm-cloud-docs/vpc/storage_overview.md

 * Use the UI, CLI, API, or Terraform to create volumes, rename volumes, attach, and detach a volume, transfer volumes to a different instance.
 You can assign access to a volume, access performance metrics or delete the volume.
 * You can adjust IOPS up or down, for greater performance or when you want to reduce costs.
 * Start with a smaller volume and expand volume capacity later when you need more storage.
-* Adjust the volume bandwidth ratio for volumes that are attached to a virtual server instance.

 For more information about this service, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about).